Here are answers to frequent questions regarding Coyotes.

 How can I protect my yard from coyotes?

-If you’re living in a coyote area, stay with small pets and small children when they’re outside.
-Untended small pets are easily taken by coyotes.
+If you’re living in a Coyote area, remain with small pets and small children when they’re outside.
+Untended small pets are easily taken by Coyotes.
 Coyotes have historically kept away from humans, but in some areas they’ve begun to lose their fear of people — not a good thing.
-A coyote hunting for food may not make a distinction between a raccoon and a small child.
+A Coyote hunting for food may not make a distinction between a raccoon and a small child.
 Never walk a dog smaller than a German Shepherd off-leash.
 It takes labor and expense to effectively bar these smart, agile animals from your yard, but it can be done.
 Here’s how to do it.

-If you have a coyote problem, you can call Animal Control and try to have the coyote(s) removed from the area.
-But coyotes are clever and this is often unsuccessful.
-Besides, eradication disturbs the ecosystem, as coyotes help keep other species under control.
-Other coyotes will eventually move in to fill the space left by the ones you’ve removed.
-The best solution is to safeguard your property while allowing the coyotes to go about living their lives as nature intended.
+If you have a Coyote problem, you can call Animal Control in your area and try to have the Coyote(s) removed from the area.
+But Coyotes are clever and this is often unsuccessful.
+Besides, eradication disturbs the ecosystem, as Coyotes help keep other species under control.
+Other Coyotes will eventually move in to fill the space left by the ones you’ve removed.
+Unless your area becomes overrun with them, the best solution is to safeguard your property while allowing the Coyotes to go about their lives.

 Can coyotes have rabies?

 In 2010 (the most recent tally we’ve found by the U.S. Centers for Disease Control and Prevention), across the U.S. only two Coyotes tested positive for rabies.
 So, the likelihood of encountering a rabid Coyote is pretty remote.
 However, the possibility always exists.
 Never approach a Coyote or try to pet one.
 If you see a Coyote behaving strangely — acting aggressive (Coyotes are normally shy), listless, lacking balance, drooling, for example — call Animal Control.